rhengeveldbordex/logistic-tools/README.md

 # Logistics Toolbox Repository

 This is a repository containing useful code snippets for logistics applications.
 The code snippets can be used to perform various logistics calculations and solve problems.
-One of the tools in this repository is a function called `calculate_pallets`, which calculates the number of pallets needed based on the given packages and pallet dimensions.
+One of the tools in this repository is a function called `calc_pallets.py`, which calculates the number of pallets needed based on the given packages and pallet dimensions.

 ## Installation